 - Cook bacon.
 Drain, and set aside on a plate with a paper towel.

-- Then sauté the spinach on low for about 1 minute, drain, and set aside on the plate with the chicken.
+- Then sauté the spinach on low for about 1 minute, drain, and set aside in the bowl with the chicken.

 - Wipe the skillet clean so it will be ready for your mushrooms.